AlissaSabre/GTBench/Readme.md

 Translation API Advanced provides two major features over Translation API Basic (or v2): use of a glossary and/or a custom model.
 The features sounds promising, but there is no easy-to-use way like [Google Translate](https://translate.google.com) web interface to try those advanced features.

-So, I wrote this tool to experience and evaluate how much it makes translation better.
+So, I wrote this tool to experiment and evaluate how much it makes translation better.

 ## Features of GTBench

 With GTBench, you can
-* Create a _glossary resource_ on the cloud from an input _glossary file_ you provided, and
+* Create a _glossary resource_ on the cloud from an input _glossary file_ you provide, and
 * Try translating some sample texts using the glossary.

 You can also specify a custom model upon translation if you have one already; for the moment GTBench lacks a feature to create a model.
 You can always specify on the UI either of the two general models provided by Google: Neural Machine Translation model (`general/nmt`) and Phrase-Based Machine Translation model (`general/base`), however.